 “Real” or not, the haunting tales endure, continuing to draw prospectors to the Superstition Mountains today, making the story one of the most famous lost treasure tales ever.

-East of Phoenix, Arizona is the Superstition Mountain range, more commonly referred to by locals, as the “Superstitions.”
-Standing majestically at the forefront of this rough terrain is Superstition Mountain, a 3,000-foot high monolith, which seemingly stands guard over the rest of its territory.
+East of Phoenix, Arizona, is the Superstition Mountain range, more commonly referred to by locals as the “Superstitions.”
+Standing majestically at the forefront of this rough terrain is Superstition Mountain, a 3,000-foot-high monolith, which seemingly stands guard over the rest of its territory.

-Long before gold was found in these rugged cliffs and mesas, the area has been cloaked in mystery.
-When the Spanish arrived in 1540, the region was inhabited by the Apache Indians, who considered Superstition Mountain to be sacred ground, as it was home to their Thunder God.
+Long before gold was found in these rugged cliffs and mesas, the area had been cloaked in mystery.
+When the Spanish arrived in 1540, the region was inhabited by the Apache Indians, who considered Superstition Mountain sacred ground, as it was home to their Thunder God.
 Led by Francisco Vasquez de Coronado, the conquistadors cared little about the Apache customs or beliefs, wanting only to find the legendary “Seven Golden Cities of Cibola.”

 But the Spaniards were determined and began to explore.
 Almost immediately, men began to mysteriously vanish, to the point that warnings were given to never stray more than a few feet away from the rest of the group.
 Still, more men disappeared only to be found dead later, their bodies mutilated and their heads cut off.

 In fear, the conquistadors finally fled, refusing to return to the mountain, which they dubbed Monte Superstition.
 The legends had begun.